Concordium/concordium-network-dashboard/README.md

 Then open the app (http://localhost:3001) in a browser.
 The app refreshes automatically when files are changed.

 **Stagenet**

+_Stagenet is for internal use and requires VPN to access._

 To use the development server with the Stagenet middleware and collector backend run:
 ```